 However, for beam scanning 2 characteristics to be considered :

-Scan Loss: As the beam of a phased array antenna is steered away from the boresight direction Θ = 0 the antenna's effective aperture gain decreases, this is known as scan loss which follows the cosine law with k a numeric value, typically in the 1.3 range, which accounts for the non-ideal isotropic behavior of the embedded element gain :
+Scan Loss: As the beam of a phased array antenna is steered away from the boresight direction Θ = 0 the antenna's effective aperture gain decreases, this is known as scan loss which follows the cosine law , k a numeric value, typically in the 1.3 range as described by David Corman in this article :

-So for around 30-degree scanning, for example, a drop in directivity of about 0.9 dB is to be expected note to be considered for SSB sweeping.
+So, for around 30-degree scanning, for example, a drop in directivity of about 0.9 dB is expected and considered for SSB sweeping.

 Massive MIMO AE mapping

-Antenna elements can be used for beamforming or transmitting multiple streams, or a combination of both as described in Figure 3 with a reduced number of antenna elements available for beamforming,
+Antenna elements can be used for beamforming or transmitting multiple streams, or a combination of both, as described in Figure 3 with a reduced number of antenna elements available for beamforming (multiple subarrays).
+Each polarization, vertical and horizontal, in a cross-polarized antenna operates independently.
+This enables the antenna to transmit and receive signals in two perpendicular planes, which enhances signal diversity, minimizes interference, and enables MIMO functionality.

 Figure 3: Massive MIMO 32 AE mapping

-On high frequencies especially in the FR2 range suffer from significant path loss and penetration loss so large-scale antenna arrays may be an excellent alternative for enhancing the coverage as simulated in Figure 1 however when the antenna element number is large relying on simple digital beamforming may not be an appropriate option due to cost power consumption and design complexity so hybrid analog-digital beam-forming, as shown bellow could be an excellent option to reduce cost and complexity of 5G equipment so RF Chain will not be one to one mapping this is achieved by mapping each RF Chain only to the antenna elements belonging to the same subarray and this is achieved by dividing antenna elements into multiple subarrays.
+However, when the antenna element number is large relying on simple digital beamforming may not be an appropriate option due to cost power consumption and design complexity so hybrid analog-digital beam-forming as shown below could be an excellent option to reduce the cost and complexity of 5G equipment RF Chain will not be one to one mapping this is achieved by mapping each RF Chain only to the antenna elements belonging to the same subarray and this is achieved by dividing antenna elements into multiple subarrays as described by commscope

 Analog beamforming